eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 This section details the approach to develop harmonised guidelines for the development of the transitory national certification schemes.
-In addition to the requirements set out in the [eIDAS Regulation](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183) article 5c, cybersecurity risks and threats associated with the Wallet Solutions will be identified.
+In addition to the requirements set out in the [European Digital Identity Regulation](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183) article 5c, cybersecurity risks and threats associated with the Wallet Solutions will be identified.
 Here, a risk-based approach is envisioned as the basis for certification by Member States, ensuring that the Wallet Solutions uphold